GSA/idmanagement.gov/_playbooks/playbook-cloud.md

 ### Generate and Share User Stories

-[Writing Effective User Stories](https://tech.gsa.gov/guides/effective_user_stories/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} increases understanding of the user’s purpose.
+Writing Effective User Stories increases understanding of the user’s purpose.
 Having descriptive summaries and detailed acceptance criteria will help your team know when a user story is complete.
 Table 4 presents a modified user story example provided by the GSA Chief Technology Officer Office.

 <p align="center"><b>Table 4: Example User Story</b></p>